-You can search BLS data for average annual salaries by state here:
+You can search BLS data for median annual salaries by state here:

 Your earning potential depends on a number of factors including your location, years of experience, and area of specialization.
 The education and instruction you received will also be a factor.
 On average, clinical, community and long-term care positions tend to pay less, while senior positions in food and nutrition management, education, and research tend to pay more.
 Environments in which this line of work tends to earn the highest compensation include trade or professional associations; food, nutrition and pharmaceutical companies; and colleges, universities and academic medical centers.
 The highest paying roles include executive level positions and those with titles like professor, director of clinical nutrition, corporate dietitian, and dietetic internship director.

 What Sort of Education and Licensing Do I Need?